Static Rook: Double Static Rook

+Against Ranging Rook

+In games against Ranging Rook, the Static Rook side may choose to stick with a simple castle and immediately initiate a rapid attack or take the time to build up a stronger castle and play a slow game.
+In the case of a rapid attack, the opening will vary depending on which file the Ranging Rook side has swung their rook to.
+In the case of a slow game, the main focus will be less a matter of the attack and more a matter of the castle strength of either side, and the opening will be defined strictly by defensive tactics.

+Both the Static Rook and Ranging Rook sides move their kings away from their rooks to castle (Static Rook castles to the left, Ranging Rook castles to the right).
+In general, as the opponent's rook will be attacking from the side, both sides will build a castle shape that can withstand an attack from the side.
+For the Static Rook side, popular choices would be the quick but less sturdy boat castle for a rapid attack game, and the slower but sturdier anaguma for a slow game.
+For the Ranging Rook side, the quick and sturdy Mino castle is mainly used.
+Otherwise, the Static Rook player may choose to build a version of the Mino castle called Left Mino and the Ranging Rook player might build a version of anaguma, known as Ranging Rook anaguma.

+Substrategies

 The Static Rook pawn push

 One of the most prominent features of a Static Rook position is pushing the pawn directly above the rook forward.
 In even games, this forward marching rook pawn (飛車先 hisha saki) bears down directly on the opponent's bishop, which in the initial position is undefended.

 When faced with this rook pawn push, the Static Rook's opponent must prevent this pawn from breaking through their camp by developing a piece to defend this file.
 In addition, the opponent must decide whether to allow the Static Rook player to exchange this rook pawn off the board or to prevent this pawn exchange from happening.